jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 *Plugins are generators of rows.
 They accept keyword arguments (some required, some optional).
 A row is a map of keys (string) and values (objects).
 Arguments can be other queries (or stored queries).
 Type ? to show all relevant completions e.g. SELECT * FROM parse_evtx(?*

+*A scope is a bag of names that is used to resolve variables, functions, and plugins in the query.
+A scope is just a lookup between a name e.g. info(), and an actual piece of code that will run e.g. InfoPlugin().
+Scopes can nest - this allows sub-scopes to mask names of parent scopes.
+VQL will walk the scope stack in reverse to resolve a name.
+When a symbol is not found, Velociraptor will emit a warning and dump the current scope's nesting level.
+Depending on where in the query the lookup failed, you will get different scopes.
+The top level scope can be populated via the environment (--env flag) or artifact parameters.*

 - Syntax

 ```